 With the blunt bangs and shoulder-length cut, Michelle Pfeiffer’s looks in Scarface were a hit for women who wanted to try something new.

 The slick hairstyle that was created by cutting the hair shorter a the back and longer in the front.
 The sides are then slicked back with pomade while the front hair is combed up and then flipped to the center or back of the head as to create a “puff” over the brow.

 1985: (Women) Headscarf

-The original Queen of Pop, Madonna’s hair helped define the ’80s — including her simple ‘do wrapped up by a headscarf.
+The original Queen of Pop, Madonna’s hair helped define the ’80s — including her simple ‘do wrap up by a headscarf.

 1985: (Men) Dreadlocks

-Dating back to 2500 BCE, this style has a longevity affect and this style is still popular today!
+Dating back to 2500 BCE, this style has a longevity effect and this style is still popular today!

 1986: (Women) Crimped